 Net assets are the same as shareholders' equity as both show the difference between what the company owns and what it owes to others.
 As mentioned above Net assets are more commonly referred to as Shareholder equity.

 We can say that the amount of retained earnings left with the company.
-Retained earnings or profit made is not distributed among owners rather it is kept with business for investing in projects.
+Retained earnings or profit made is not distributed among owners rather it is kept with the business for investing in projects.

 Net assets are the same as equity, but there comes a slight change as it refers to the amount the owner owns or directly the owners claim over the assets of the company.
 This term arises from the accounting equation.